 A Mill Reborn: The Architecture of Retreat Outside Paris

 That approach places Le Barn in a specific peer group within French country hospitality.
 Properties like La Ferme Saint-Siméon in Honfleur and Château du Grand-Lucé in Le Grand-Lucé occupy a similar category: places where the physical heritage of the building shapes the guest experience more directly than any designed amenity program.
-The Michelin Selected distinction for 2025 confirms the property sits inside a recognized tier of French hospitality, one defined by quality of environment and attention to setting rather than by star count alone.
+The Michelin Selected distinction for 2025 confirms the property sits inside a recognized tier of French hospitality, one defined by quality of environment and attention to setting.

 What the Michelin Selection Signals

 Michelin's hotel selection process applies the same editorial scrutiny to accommodation that the restaurant guide applies to food.
-A property earns a place in the selected list not through a points formula but through an assessor's judgment about whether the stay delivers on its own terms — whether the design, service, and atmosphere cohere.
-For a rural mill conversion in Essonne, appearing in the 2025 selection places Le Barn alongside a national peer set that includes grand châteaux and design hotels in major cities.
+A property earns a place in the selected list through an assessor's judgment about whether the stay delivers on its own terms, whether the design, service, and atmosphere cohere.
+For a rural mill conversion in Essonne, appearing in the 2025 selection places Le Barn alongside a national comparable set that includes grand châteaux and design hotels in major cities.
 The credential is meaningful precisely because the category is broad: it signals a minimum threshold of quality without specifying a style.

 Design Philosophy: Conversion as Statement